-Barbados has long been a favourite stop on any true surfing safari and many a wandering surfer has stood in awe of this little island’s great waves and tight knit surfing community.
+Barbados has long been a favorite stop on any authentic surfing safari, and many a wandering surfer has stood in awe of this little island’s high waves and tight-knit surfing community.

-Thus, after living my entire life on this beautiful island and never having tried the sport myself, I figured where better to begin my new favourite sport search than with learning to surf in Barbados?
+Thus, after living my entire life on this beautiful island and never having tried surfing, I figured where better to begin my new favorite sports search than with learning to surf in Barbados?

-Needless to say, we were all a bit intimidated by those statistics when we first set foot on the beach.
-However, our instructors, both of whom are something of superstars on the local circuit, were exceptionally encouraging and soon our anxiety was quelled.
+We were all a bit intimidated by those statistics when we first set foot on the beach.
+However, our instructors, both of whom are something of superstars on the local circuit, were exceptionally encouraging, and soon, our anxiety was quelled.

 We started with some basic exercises on the beach like learning where to lie on the board, how to paddle, how to get up, and how to stand up correctly.

-Because we were beginners, we were given long boards to use.
-As the name implies, this means the board is longer and wider than a regular board – much easier for novices to the sport.
+As beginners, longboards are recommended, as the name implies, this means the board is longer and wider than a regular board – much easier for novices to the sport.

-The extra surface area of the long board allows for more stability and therefore is easier to learn to surf on.
+The extra surface area of the longboard allows for more stability and therefore is more comfortable to learn to surf on.

-Once we were done with the land exercises, the fun really began.
-We headed for the water to practice what we’d learnt on the small waves close to shore.
+Once we mastered the land exercises, the fun began.
+We headed for the water to practice what we learned on the small waves close to shore.

-And, what a way to begin!
-On my very first wave, the board took a nosedive and I went feet over head, catapulting straight into the water.
-However, as I said, our instructors were superstars so any little problem I presented to them, they came back with a simple solution, and soon enough I was no longer nose-diving, I was actually surfing.
+And what a way to begin!
+On my very first wave, the board took a nosedive, and I went feet overhead, catapulting straight into the water.
+However, as I said, our instructors were superstars so any little problem I presented to them, they came back with a simple solution, and soon enough I was no longer nose-diving, I was surfing.